PrimeMurcia/nginx-reverse-proxy-WAF/README.md

 sudo tail -f /var/log/nginx/error.log
 ```

-Conclusion
+## Conclusion
 Congratulations!
 You have successfully installed Nginx with ModSecurity 3 and OWASP CRS on your Ubuntu server.
 Your server is now equipped with a robust web application firewall (WAF) to help protect against common attacks and vulnerabilities.

-Customization
+## Customization
 Nginx version: Replace the version in the wget command with the appropriate Nginx version you want to install.

-Configuration adjustments: Modify the Nginx and ModSecurity configurations to suit your specific requirements (such as different server blocks, rules, or custom security settings).
+## Configuration adjustments: Modify the Nginx and ModSecurity configurations to suit your specific requirements (such as different server blocks, rules, or custom security settings).

-Feel free to adjust the instructions according to your needs.

 ### Notes: